-- 1. Adding together the total number of voids at the start of the regulatory year and the total number of voids at the end of the regulatory year and dividing this by two - 2.
-Adding together the total number of (active and void) properties at the start and end of the regulatory year and dividing by two - 3.
-Dividing the average voids for the year by the average properties for the year 4. multiplying the resultant figure by 100
+- 1. Adding together the total number of voids at the start of the reporting period and the total number of voids at the end of the reporting period and dividing this by two - 2.
+Adding together the total number of (active and void) properties at the start and end of the reporting period and dividing by two - 3.
+Dividing the average voids for the year by the average properties for the year 4 and multiplying the resultant figure by 100

-Performance commitment EW01: Abstraction incentive mechanism (AIM) Unit of measure Megalitres to one decimal place Boundaries For the 2020/21 reporting year, the cumulative AIM score, and cumulative normalised AIM score are not in scope, and only one active site, Axford, is reported for the year.
+Performance commitment EW01: Abstraction incentive mechanism (AIM) Unit of measure Megalitres to one decimal place Boundaries For the 2021/22 reporting year, the cumulative AIM score, and cumulative normalised AIM score are not in scope, as only in the reporting year AIM was triggered only at one site, Axford.

 The abstraction incentive mechanism (AIM) reduces abstraction of water at environmentally sensitive sites when flow or levels are below an agreed point otherwise known as a trigger.
-The measure is expressed in megalitres and based on the financial year (1 April 2020 - 31 March 2021).
+The measure is expressed in megalitres and based on the financial year (1 April 2021 - 31 March 2022).
+Thames Water are notified when AIM is triggered on or off by the Environmental Agency (EA) via an email, which is actioned by Thames Water's operations team.
+As such the start and end date of AIM being in operation will be the following day from Thames Water receiving notification from the EA.

-Detailed guidance and the methodology used to prepare the AIM measures can be found in the following link:
+Detailed guidance and the methodology used to prepare the AIM measures can be found at the following link: